-Archipelago.
+At Anchor.
 BEFORE SAILING OFF

-THE “MEDITERRANEAN PERIPLUS” starting point was a series of articles in the Thessalonica newspaper in 1994-1995, some time before the painful – as it turned out – experience of Thessalonica, European Capital of Culture in 1997.
-Its objective was to highlight the need for a Mediterranean Conservatoire in Salonica, in parallel with the immediate, realistic goal of organizing a Mediterranean Festival focusing on music, but also encompassing other artistic and literary events, the Halcyon Days – both in connection with that supposedly “feast of culture” in the town.
+THE RADIO PROGRAM MEDITERRANEAN PERIPLUS originated from a homonymous year-long series of articles in the newspaper Thessaloniki (1994-1995), before the rather painful (as it turned out) experience of Thessaloniki, European Capital of Culture, in 1997.
+Its objective was to highlight the need for a Mediterranean Conservatoire in Thessaloniki, in parallel with the immediate, realistic goal of organizing a Mediterranean Festival, focusing on music, but also encompassing other artistic and literary events, the Halcyon Days – both in connection with that supposed “feast of culture” in the town.

-When, at last, the boat of the Mediterranean Periplus was launched in the radio waves of the Cultural Radio of the Hellenic Radio-Television in Thessalonica (9.58 fm) in 1998, I was delighted: The much-troubled “Cultural Capital” was already a thing of the past and, moreover, I was able to submit to public judgment the music that fascinated me for so long, though I had never thought it would attract a wider audience.
-Fortunately, I was wrong…
+When, at last, in 1998, the boat of the Mediterranean Periplus was launched on the airwaves of the Cultural Radio (9.58 fm) of the Hellenic Radio-Television (ERT) in Thessaloniki, I was delighted: The much-troubled Cultural Capital was already a thing of the past and, moreover, I was able to submit to public judgment the music that fascinated me for so long, even though I had never thought it would attract a wider audience.
+So good, I was wrong!